Vitamin C and Collagen Synthesis

 - Lysyl Hydroxylase (PLOD) – This enzyme hydroxylates lysine residues in collagen, producing hydroxylysine.
 These hydroxylysine residues serve as attachment sites for galactose and glucosylgalactose carbohydrate units, and are essential for the formation of stable intermolecular cross-links that give collagen fibers their tensile strength.
 Three isoforms (PLOD1, PLOD2, PLOD3) exist with distinct tissue distributions and substrate specificities.

-- Stoichiometry – In a typical collagen molecule, approximately 50 percent of proline residues are hydroxylated to hydroxyproline.
+- Stoichiometry – In a typical collagen molecule, approximately 50% of proline residues are hydroxylated to hydroxyproline.
 Each hydroxylation reaction consumes one molecule of ascorbate.
 Given the enormous rate of collagen turnover in the body (estimated at 2 to 5 grams daily), the demand for vitamin C in collagen synthesis alone is substantial.

 Collagen Triple Helix Formation